hacoeur-24/HiLiteTag/hilitetag/README.md

 - `.getAll()` : Get all tags.

 ### HiLiteContent Ref Methods
 - `hiliteTag(tag?: TagDefinition)`: Highlight the current selection with the given tag.
+Returns a `HiLiteData` object containing the newly created tag's data, which can be used to save the tag to your database.

 - `removeTag(markerId: string)`: Remove a specific highlight by marker id.

 - `updateTag(markerId: string, newTag: TagDefinition)`: Update an existing highlight with a new tag.
 This changes both the visual appearance and the underlying `data-tag-id`.
+Returns a `HiLiteData` object containing the updated tag's data, which can be used to update the tag in your database.

 - `getAllTags()`: Get all highlights as an array of **HiLiteData** type:
   ```ts